EEOB-BioData/BCB546X-Fall2017/Python_Assignment/README.md

 * You will find explicit instructions and the code/comments from Dr. X in the file called `python_translate.py`.
 Specific tasks are enumerated (1-11) in the script file with comments at the top as well as in the necessary places in the code.
 * Create a new Jupyter notebook in your repository.
     * In this notebook you will carefully annotate and execute the code already provided in `python_translate.py`.
 If you're unfamiliar with a bit of code, you can find lots of resources and information online.
-Be sure to cite (by providing URLs and other relevant citations) information appropriately.
+Be sure to cite information appropriately (by providing URLs and other relevant references).
     * You must also write the missing code that is outlined by pseudocode and comments.
     * Remember to document everything very clearly!
 * Commit and push your completed Python analyses in the Jupyter notebook to your repository